EmmyElvidge/EmmyElvidge.github.io/README.md

 #  Emmy Elvidge

 My name is Emmy Elvidge.
-I am from Spokane, Washington and I love anything to do with art, such as crocheting, painting, drawing, and digital design.
+I am from Spokane, Washington and I am a recent graduate from Eastern Washington University with a BA in Visual Communication Design.

-## Major
-I am a Visual Communications Design major.